What's Happening & When

 The Main Event

-826DC is raising money by having volunteers and friends of 826DC compete in a bracket-style Ping-Pong tournament.
-Participants have the month of March and part of April to fundraise.
+What is this all about?
+826DC is raising money by having volunteers and friends compete in a bracket-style ping-pong tournament.
+Participants have about six weeks to fundraise.
 The more money you raise, the more money your team has to “purchase” cheats on the day of the tournament.

 What do I need to do?

-- Register to play/fundraise!
+- Register to play/fundraise! (see above)

 - Ask people to sponsor you by donating money to 826DC via your fundraising page.